napframework/nap/docs/doxygen/markdown/05_rendering.md

 The NAP renderer is designed to be open and flexible.
 All render related functionality is exposed as a set of building blocks instead of a fixed function pipeline.
 You can use these blocks to set up your own rendering pipeline.
 Meshes, textures, materials, shaders, rendertargets, cameras and windows form the basis of these tools.
 They can be authored using JSON and are exported using your favourite content creation program (Photoshop, Maya etc.)

-NAP uses the OpenGL 3.3+ <a href="https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview" target="_blank">programmable rendering pipeline</a> to draw objects.
-This means NAP uses shaders to manipulate and render items.
-Using shaders improves overall performance and offers a more flexible method of working compared to the old fixed function render pipeline.
-The result is a more data driven approach to rendering, similar to what you see in popular game engines such as Unreal4 or Unity, except: NAP doesn't lock down the rendering process.
+NAP uses <a href="https://www.khronos.org/vulkan/" target="_blank">Vulkan</a> to render objects but, contrary to popular game engines such as Unity or Unreal, doesn't lock down the rendering process.
 An object that can be rendered isn't rendered by default: you explicitly have to tell the renderer:

 - That you want to render an object
 - How you want to render an object
 - Where to render it to, ie: it's destination

-The destination is always a render target and NAP currently offers two: directly to screen or an off-screen target.
-This process sounds difficult but offers a lot of flexibility.
+The destination is always a render target and NAP currently offers two: directly to a [window](@ref nap::RenderWindow) or an [off-screen target](@ref nap::RenderTarget).
 Often you want to render a set of objects to a texture before rendering the textures to screen.
 Or you might want to render only a sub-set of objects to screen one and another set of objects to screen two.

-Traditionally this is a problem, most renderers tie a drawable object to one render context.
-This context is always associated with one screen.
-This makes sharing objects between multiple screens pretty much impossible.
-NAP solves this issues by allowing any object to be drawn to any screen, even sharing the same object between two or multiple screens.
 This is one of NAPs biggest strengths and offers a lot of flexibility in deciding how you want to draw things.
-You, as a user, don't have to worry about the possibility of rendering one or multiple objects to a particular screen, you know you can.

 Key Features {#key_features}
 =======================